igordejanovic/rustemo/docs/src/grammar_language.md

 MyRule: Start OtherRule End;
 ```

-or use the same string recognizer inlined in the grammar rules, like we have
+or use the same string recognizer inlined in the grammar rules, as we have
 seen before.
 It is your choice.
 Sometimes it is more readable to use string
 recognizers directly.
-But, anyway you must always declare the terminal in the
+But in any case, you must always declare the terminal in the
 `terminals` section for the sake of providing names which are used in the code
 of the generated parser.

 ### Regular expression recognizer
-Or regex recognizer for short is a regex pattern written inside slashes
+A regex recognizer, or regex for short, is a regex pattern written inside slashes
 (`/.../`).

 For example: